dec1costello/dec1costello/README.md

 # Hi there, I'm Declan 🤙

-Here you can find some of the projects.
-My personal favorite is **The Distance Predictor**, which also has an interactive web app you can play around with at [light-weight-distance-predictor.streamlit.app](https://light-weight-distance-predictor.streamlit.app/)
+Here you can find some of my personal projects.
+My favorite is **The Distance Predictor**, which also has an interactive web app you can play around with at [light-weight-distance-predictor.streamlit.app](https://light-weight-distance-predictor.streamlit.app/).
+Feel free to check out [the code here!](https://github.com/dec1costello/Baseball/tree/main/Distance-Predictor)

 <div align="center">